 presented by Dr. Yudha Thianto of Trinity Christian College

 This lecture will trace the tradition of singing the psalms and some ecclesiastical songs that was a characteristic of the Reformed church in Geneva under the leadership of Calvin, to its migration to the East Indies in the early seventeenth century under the influence of the Dutch.
 Through a close look at the way the texts of the songs were translated into Malay this lecture seeks to explain how Reformed Theology was introduced and adapted to the Malay-speaking people in the archipelago.
 In so doing the lecture will reveal both the unbroken singing tradition of metrical psalms and ecclesiastical songs of Calvin’s Reformation in Geneva, and some discontinuity as the tradition and the theology of the Reformed church travelled through several cultural and language differences.

-Frans van Liere will present a brief overview of his recently published book, An Introduction to the Medieval Bible, at 3:30 PM on Thursday September 18, 2014, in the Meeter Center Lecture Hall off the Hekman Library lobby.
+The lecture will take place at 3:30 PM on Wednesday October 14, 2015, in the Meeter Center Lecture Hall off the Hekman Library lobby.
 All are welcome and refreshments will be served.